umbraco/UmbracoDocs/Implementation/Default-Routing/Execute-Request/index.md

 ##[MembershipHelper](../../../Reference/Querying/MemberShipHelper/index.md)

-MembershipHelper is a general helper class for access asp.net membership data, as well as Umbraco Member data, which are stored in a format similiar to Umbraco content and media
+MembershipHelper is a general helper class for access asp.net membership data, as well as Umbraco Member data, which are stored in a format similar to Umbraco content and media